Hemmingways/LivingLab-PuebloViejo/README.md

 ### How does this repository work?

-If you need literature, have a look at the literature branches.
+If you want to check literature, have a look at the files in our repository.
 You can both download the pdf documents and the bibtex citations.
 If you want to read more about a project, have a look at our wiki.

 Our sources are divided into different keywords, such as sources on living laboratories, specific papers on Colombia and Magdalena region and on energy access.